jmanhart/manhart-site/src/pages/writing/20-days-of-bohemian-rhapsody.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "20 Days of Bohemian Rhapsody"
+title: "My 20 Days with Bohemian Rhapsody"
+heroImage: "/post-images/20-days-of-br/br-headbang.gif"
-description: "I listened to Bohemian Rhapsody every day for 20 days straight.
-Here's what happened."
+description: "One listen a day for 20 days and here are my notes along the way"
 pubDate: "May 28, 2025"
 location: "Seattle"
 tag: "Personal"
 ---

-#### I decided todo this challenge not sure if thats the right word to descibe it but thats what I am picking.
-The gist of what you are about to read is for 20 days I decided to listen to Bohemian Rhapsody by Queen once a day and jot down what I was feeling and where my headspace was on that day during that listen.

-#### **Make sense good lets go.
-Buckle up.**
+### For 20 days, I listened to Bohemian Rhapsody once a day _(sometimes more)_.
+I took notes along the way just to see where it would take me.

+I decided to do the “challenge” after listening to the latest episode of The Rewatchables podcast, where they were covering the movie Wayne’s World.
+They mentioned how the movie was often a gateway for people to discover Queen—and this magical song.

+I remember back when I was an intern, I’d sometimes start my day with a listen, and honestly, it was a lot of fun.
+This song never fails to put me in a good mood.

+**Make sense?
+Good.
+Let's go.**

 ---